jl-n/open-projection/notes.md

 - Add projection to url params DONE
 - Make the url configs more robust (type sanitation) DONE
 - Add .png and .svg options to download button DONE

-- Refactor app.js functions into Util object
+- Refactor app.js functions into Util object DONE

 - Refactor map components into a map folder
 - Make download aspect ratio match projected map
 - Ensure text is sized reasonably at all map sizes